-These gatherings narrate events as they happened in Karbala, on the same day, through lyrical elegies, chest-beating (doug'e), passion plays, mourning hymns etc. These lamentations are remembrances of the atrocities that the Prophet's family was subjected to.
+Shia Muharram processions operate in similar ways in public settings.
+These are symbolic funeral processions in remembrance of the martyrs of Karbala.
+These gatherings narrate events as they happened in Karbala, on the same day, through lyrical elegies, chestbeating (doug'e), passion plays, mourning hymns, etc. These lamentations are remembrances of the atrocities that the Prophet's family was subjected to.
 Themes of zulm (tyranny), thirst, powerlessness, captivity, sacrifice, resistance, loss of childhood are addressed in these gatherings.